Francesca Bitton joined ERA in 2018 and currently serves as the Policy and Communications Coordinator.

 Francesca graduated from the University of San Francisco, magma cum laude and with Honors, in Political Science and a minor in Middle Eastern Studies.
 While in school, she worked for the Israeli Consulate of San Francisco, drafting policy memos and completing national and international policy research for the Consul and Deputy Consul General—focusing on LGBTQ+ and women’s rights issues.
 Later, Francesca went on to work in Washington D.C. for Congresswoman Lucille Roybal-Allard, where she continued to build her writing, research, and advocacy skills—eventually leading her to return to San Francisco to finish her degree and become involved with the University’s Title IX office as it’s liaison to the student body, and become a frequent contributor on equal rights issues to the University newspaper.

-In her capacity as Executive and Policy Assistant, Francesca continues along the path of being an outspoken advocate—supporting both the Executive Director and two of the organizations key initiatives: the Equal Pay Today!
-Campaign and Stronger CA.
+In her capacity as Policy and Communications Coordinator, Francesca continues along the path of being an outspoken advocate—helping lead two of the organizations key initiatives: the Equal Pay Today!
+Campaign and Stronger CA through political and media strategy.